This Is Where I Leave You

 This Is Where I Leave You is a 2014 American comedy drama film directed by Shawn Levy, and starring Jason Bateman, Tina Fey, Adam Driver, Rose Byrne, Corey Stoll, Kathryn Hahn, Connie Britton, Timothy Olyphant, Dax Shepard and Jane Fonda.
 It is based on the 2009 novel of the same title by Jonathan Tropper, who also wrote the film's screenplay.
-This Is Where I Leave You tells the story of four grown siblings who are forced to return to their childhood home after their father's death and live under the same roof for seven days, along with their over-sharing mother and an assortment of spouses, exes, and might-have-beens.
-The film was released on September 19, 2014, and grossed $41.3 million against a $19.8 million production budget.
+This film tells the story of four grown siblings (Bateman, Fey, Stoll and Driver) who are forced to return to their childhood home after their father's death and live under the same roof for seven days, along with their over-sharing mother and an assortment of spouses, exes, and might-have-beens.
+The film was released by Warner Bros.
+Pictures on September 19, 2014, receiving mixed reviews from critics and grossed $41.3 million against a $19.8 million production budget.

 Plot

-New York radio producer Judd Altman discovers his wife Quinn has been having an affair with his boss, shock jock Wade Beaufort, while bringing her a birthday cake he walks in on the two of them having sex.
-As he prepares to divorce her, Judd learns that his father, Mort, has died and returns to upstate New York for the funeral, reuniting with his family.
+New York radio producer Judd Altman discovers his wife Quinn is having an affair with his boss, shock jock Wade Beaufort, when, while bringing her a birthday cake, he walks in on the two of them having sex.
+As he prepares to divorce her, Judd learns that his father, Mort, has died – so he returns to upstate New York for the funeral, reuniting with his family.
 Judd's sister Wendy and her children are being neglected by her workaholic husband Barry.
 Judd's older brother Paul is married to Judd's high school girlfriend Annie, and the two are struggling to conceive.
 The youngest sibling, Phillip, introduces them to his older therapist-turned-girlfriend Tracy.
 Their mother, Hilary, explains that Mort wanted them all to sit shiva, forcing the family together for the next seven days.

 Staying in his childhood basement, Judd lies to everyone but Wendy about Quinn's absence, but admits the truth to his old classmate Penny Moore.
 He reconnects with Wendy's ex-boyfriend, Horry Callen, who suffered a brain injury years earlier and lives with his mother, Linda, Hilary's neighbor and closest friend.
 An argument about Phillip joining Paul in running their father's sporting goods business devolves into a fistfight.
 Phillip flirts with an ex-girlfriend in front of Tracy, and Wendy drunkenly badgers Judd into blurting out the truth about his wife's affair.

 Quinn arrives to inform Judd that she is pregnant, and that the child must be his, as Wade is infertile.
 He visits and spends the night with Penny.
 Wendy reaches out to Horry, experiencing guilt over the car crash that led to his injury and the end of their relationship.
 After Phillip reveals Quinn's pregnancy to the family, Hilary brings them to temple, presided over by their classmate Rabbi Charles "Boner" Grodner.
 The brothers sneak away to smoke marijuana found in their father's suit jacket.
 Desperate to have a baby, Annie tries to seduce Judd, and Wendy later confides in him that she is still in love with Horry.